marieval/100DaysOfCode/README.md

 **Today´s Progress:** I learned about _Hash Tables_ and revised some Objects-operations.

 ### Day 235 - 27.4.2019 (Sat)
-**Today´s Progress:** I revised various JavaScript topics and finished the course [Advanced JavaScript Concepts](https://www.udemy.com/advanced-javascript-concepts/).
+**Today´s Progress:** I revised some of the advanced JavaScript topics and finished the course [Advanced JavaScript Concepts](https://www.udemy.com/advanced-javascript-concepts/).

 ### -- Day off - 28.4.2019 (Sun) --
 (Today I worked on my CV for being able to apply to IT-jobs.)